AG: Penalize doctor who spoke of Ohio 10-year-old's abortion

 Deputy Attorney General Caryn Nieman-Szyper said during a court hearing last week that Bernard wouldn't be under investigation if she had not disclosed the girl's rape to a reporter to advance her own advocacy of abortion rights.
 Nieman-Szyper said Bernard had not shown she had permission from the girl's family to discuss her care in public, exposing the child to national attention.

-Bernard testified that she spoke with an Indianapolis Star reporter about the girl's impending abortion at an event protesting the Supreme Court's abortion decision.
+Bernard testified that she spoke with an Indianapolis Star reporter at an event protesting the Supreme Court's decision.

 After the newspaper cited that case in a July 1 article about patients heading to Indiana for abortions because of more restrictive laws elsewhere, Rokita told Fox News that he would investigate Bernard's actions, calling her an "abortion activist acting as a doctor."